David5p/The-Ashes-2025-2026/README.md

   <img src="assets/images/read_me/responsive/galleryresponsiveness.png" alt="Gallery Page">
 </div>

-- Uses the Bootstrap grid system for responsiveness functioning well on all devices.
+- Used the Bootstrap grid system for responsiveness functioning well on all devices.
 - Displays three columns on large screens, two on medium screens and one on mobile screens.
 - All images have alt tags to ensure website's accessibility.
-- Custom CSS applied to ensure emails have appropriate padding and are full width and height.
+- Custom CSS applied to ensure images have appropriate padding and are full width and height.

 ### Schedule Page